 Personally, I am a fan of these guitars, and my Standard HSS Strat is one of my most played instruments (sans Floyd).
 I’m not sure it would always be my top choice for metal, but it is a very versatile guitar that nails a lot of different tones.

 Of course, you always have the option of modding your Strat, just like the tinkerers of days gone by!

 Why Not Be Super?

-But if you’re into metal, hard rock, shred or anything like it, one of these guitars just might be exactly what you need.
+But if you want a Strat for metal, hard rock, shred, or anything like it, one of these guitars just might be exactly what you need.
 If so, you don’t have to hide in the dark, ashamed of your guitar anymore.
 The superstrat is back and better than ever.
 Wield your weapon proudly.
 Shred is alive and well once more.

 Long live the shredder.